hschwaiger-usgs/volcano-ash3d/doc/ControlFileFormat.md

 #### BLOCK 7: Grain-size bins, Settling Velocity
-The first line must contain the number of settling velocity groups, but can optionally also include a flag for the fall velocity model to be used.
+The first line must contain the number of settling velocity groups, but can optionally also include a flag for the fall velocity model to be used and a flag specifying the shape parameterization used.
-`FV_ID =`
+Fall velocity model `FV_ID =`
-1. Wilson and Huang
+1. Wilson and Huang (default)
 2. Wilson and Huang + Cunningham slip
 3. Wilson and Huang + Mod by Pfeiffer Et al.
-4. Ganser (assuming prolate ellipsoids)
+4. Ganser
+5. Ganser + Cunningham slip
-5. Stokes flow for spherical particles + slip
+6. Stokes flow for spherical particles + slip
 If no fall model is specified, FV_ID = 1, by default The grain size bins can be enters with 2, 3, or 4 parameters.
-If TWO are given, they are read as:   FallVel (in m/s), mass fraction If THREE are given, they are read as: diameter (mm), mass fraction, density (kg/m3) If FOUR are given, they are read as:  diameter (mm), mass fraction, density (kg/m3), Shape F The shape factor is given as in Wilson and Huang: F=(b+c)/(2*a), but converted to sphericity (assuming b=c) for the Ganser model.
+If TWO are given, they are read as:   FallVel (in m/s), mass fraction If THREE are given, they are read as: diameter (mm), mass fraction, density (kg/m3) If FOUR are given, they are read as:  diameter (mm), mass fraction, density (kg/m3), Shape F The shape factor is given as in Wilson and Huang: F=(b+c)/(2a), but converted to sphericity (assuming b=c) for the Ganser model.
 If a shape factor is not given, a default value of F=0.4 is used.
 If FIVE are given, they are read as:  diameter (mm), mass fraction, density (kg/m3), Shape F, G where G is an additional Ganser shape factor equal to c/b.

+Shape Parameterization `Shape_ID =`
+1. Shape factor from Wilson and Huang for column 4 (default)
+2. column 4 holds sphericity

 If the last grain size bin has a negative diameter, then the remaining mass fraction will be distributed over the previous bins via a log-normal distribution in phi.